-Fun American trivia questions and answers.
+Printable American trivia quiz questions with answers.

 What did the U.S. government buy for Alaska's Eskimos in 1891?

-A: Sixteen Siberian reindeer--the start of the state's herd.
+A: Sixteen Siberian reindeer - the start of the state's herd.

 What state was the last to adopt the secret ballot?